Teresita Castillo

+Since this has been established as "constat de non supernaturalitate" by the Holy See, the current local ordinary (bishop) can no longer rule on the authenticity of the said apparitions.
+CIC 333 cited in the 2015 Decree indicates that this decision is no longer appealable.
+In 2016, the Congregation of the Doctrine of the Faith referred to the decision of Pope Pius XII as final.

 Life

 Castillo came from an educated and religious family that may have influenced her interest in religious works.
-She was the youngest of seven children of former Batangas Governor Modesto Castillo.
-At the time of the apparitions, Teresita's father was Judge of the Court of Industrial Relations.
+She was the youngest of seven children of former Governor of Batangas, Modesto Castillo.
+At the time of the apparitions, Teresita's father was judge of the Court of Industrial Relations.
 The Castillos were very influential in Batangas province, Philippines.

-Castillo celebrated her 21st birthday by "escaping" early in the morning at five from her father's house to enter the Carmelite Monastery of Lipa.
-Teresita's entrance into the monastery was not well received initially by the family, who tried all means to get her back.
+Castillo celebrated her 21st birthday by "escaping" early in the morning at five from her father's house without permission to enter the Carmelite convent of Lipa.
+Teresita's entrance into the Carmel was not well received initially by the family, who tried all means to get her back.
 Teresita steadfastly refused to return home.

+Castillo died in November 2016, aged 89.